khalid-hussain/morals-and-behaviour/9-treatment-of-corrupt-morality.md

 240. It is true that I have never seen less pride than among the brave, and to my mind that proves the purity, greatness, and majesty of their spirits.

-241. If you are vain because you are strong remember those who may rise against you, your peers, your equals, men who may be perverse, feeble, and vile.
-But you should remember that they are equal to you in the strength you possess even if you would be ashamed to be like them because of their extreme baseness, ignominy of the souls, their morals, their origins.
-You should despise any honours which make you the colleague of such men as I have just described, even if you owned the whole world and you had no opponent--- something that is far from likely, since no one has ever heard tell of one man owning the whole inhabited world, even when it was still small and of limited dimensions compared with the uninhabited areas.
+241. If you are vain because you are strong, remember those who may rise against you, your peers, your equals, and men who may be perverse, feeble, and vile.
+But you should remember that they are equal to you in the strength you possess even if you would be ashamed to be like them because of their extreme baseness, ignominy of the souls, their morals, and their origins.
+You should despise any honours which make you the colleague of such men as I have just described, even if you owned the whole world and you had no opponent---something that is far from likely, since no one has ever heard tell of one man owning the whole inhabited world, even when it was still small and of limited dimensions compared with the uninhabited areas.
 And just think how tiny it is compared with the celestial sphere that surrounds the universe!

-242. Remember what was said by Ibn al-Sammāk [Abū al-ʿAbbās Muḥammad ibn Ṣubayḥ, d.\ [ah]{style="font-variant:small-caps;"} 183/799 [ce]{style="font-variant:small-caps;"}] to al-Rashīd when the latter asked to be brought a cup of drinking water: “Commander of the faithful, if this drink were refused you, how much would you offer to get it?”
+242. Remember what was said by Ibn al-Sammāk [Abū al-ʿAbbās Muḥammad ibn Ṣubayḥ, d.\ [ah]{style="font-variant:small-caps;"} 183/799 [ce]{style="font-variant:small-caps;"}] to al-Rashīd when the latter asked to be brought a cup of drinking water: “Commander of the faithful, if you were refused this drink, how much would you offer to get it?”

     “My entire kingdom,” replied al-Rashīd.